-Olive tapenade, referred to as pasta elias in Greek, has become quite popular in Greece in the past few years.
-Although not really a Greek product, but a Provincial French one, you can find a large selection of olive tapenades from Greek olive oil companies made from Greek olives.
-Basically a mixture of crushed olives, garlic, capers, and herbs, this condiment is a healthy and tasty alternative to mayonnaise, mustard and other sandwich spreads.
+Olive tapenade, referred to as pasta elias in Greek, is quite popular in Greece in the past few years.
+You can find a large selection of olive tapenades from Greek olive oil companies made from Greek olives.
+Basically a mixture of crushed olives, garlic, capers, and herbs, this condiment is a healthy and tasty alternative to mayonnaise and other sandwich spreads.
 It is a source of the good monounsaturated fats and low carb, for those watching their carbohydrate intake.

-As an appetizer I like to use olive tapenade as an alternative to dip accompanied by some pencil thin bread sticks.
-Or you can spread it on small toasts, as in the photo I took from a sampling at the Athens airport.
+I particulaly like tapenade made with kalamata olives, it is so much more flavorful, I can just eat off the spoon!
+As an appetizer I like to use olive tapenade as an alternative to dip accompanied by some pencil thin bread sticks, carrot sticks and cherry tomatoes.
+You can spread it on small toasts or rusks, pita bread and spread some on chgicken too.
+And it is great in pasta.
 I also use it in sandwiches instead of mayo.
 I make what I call a “Greek salad sandwich”.

 Spread some black olive tapenade on whole wheat bread; add sliced tomatoes, crumbled feta, thinly sliced onions and cucumber.
 Sprinkle the bread with oregano.
 This sandwich is really filling, you can fit one serving of vegetables in there, get about 4 grams of fiber and a small dose of antioxidants as well.

 - Grind the olives into a paste in a food processor.